-Springfield lost a neighborhood champion in November 2019 when Gary Blankenship unexpectedly suffered a heart attack.
+Springfield lost a neighborhood champion in November 2019 when Gary Blankenship unexpectedly passed away.
 The celebration of the life of the long-time president of the Historic Walnut Street Association (HWSA) sparked reminders of three qualities he shared with grassroots leaders throughout our community – gracious hospitality, vision and commitment to service.

 Gary was the consummate host for the Walnut Street Inn Bed and Breakfast, which he and his wife Paula purchased in 1996.
 He was a proud promoter of his district, Downtown and Springfield.
 He was active in the Springfield Convention and Visitors Bureau and became a mentor for many new innkeepers across the country.
 We will always think of Gary upon seeing thousands of families flocking to Walnut Street for Artsfest in the spring and Cider Days each fall.

 Neighborhood leaders develop a deep appreciation of the history of their respective areas.
 They become ambassadors to spotlight what makes their section of Springfield unique.
 They are a resource for local media.
 They open their own homes for meetings and holiday socials.
 The genuine passion they exude for their neighborhood is easy to spot, and infectious.

 Gary was one of our pioneers in urban revitalization.
 He proudly defended the preservation of Walnut Street’s historic homes.
 He called city hall to get alleys cleaned and streetscapes enhanced.
 He recognized the importance of the district’s connections to Missouri State University and Downtown – supporting everyone’s successes, as a rising tide lifts all ships.
 He was ahead of his time by advocating for Springfield to host a major Route 66 festival a decade before it was started nine years ago.